Golden generation: United States (2014–present)

+Born in the late 1990s and early 2000s, the United States men's national ice hockey team has had a golden generation of players, largely attributed to the founding of the USA Hockey National Team Development Program in 2014.
+This includes first overall picks Auston Matthews and Jack Hughes, who were both members of the program.
+The generation of American players saw great individual success in the National Hockey League, with Matthews and Connor Hellebuyck winning the Hart Trophy, Adam Fox, Quinn Hughes and Zach Werenski winning the Norris Trophy and Hellebuyck winning three Vezina Trophies.
+Other notable members of this generation include brothers Brady and Matthew Tkachuk, Jack Eichel, Jason Robertson, Clayton Keller, Kyle Connor, Dylan Larkin and Tage Thompson.
+As a team, the United States won four IIHF World U20 Championships in 2017, 2021, 2024 and 2025, their first Ice Hockey World Championship since 1933 in 2025 and first Olympic gold medal since the Miracle on Ice in 2026.

 Handball

-Sweden 1990s and early 2000s - The Bengan boys
+Sweden 1990s and early 2000s – The Bengan boys

 Named after the nickname of their coach Bengt "Bengan" Johansson, the Swedish team won the 1994, 1998, 2000 and 2002 European Championships and the 1990 and 1999 World Championships.
-Having many of the best players in the world, including the 1990 World Player of the year, Magnus Wislander, Staffan Olsson, Stefan Lövgren, Ola Lindgren, Magnus Andersson, Tomas Svensson, Erik Hajas, Per Carlén and Ljubomir Vranjes they are widely considered one of the best national teams to ever exist.
+They had many of the best players in the world, including the 1990 World Player of the year, Magnus Wislander, Staffan Olsson, Stefan Lövgren, Ola Lindgren, Magnus Andersson, Tomas Svensson, Erik Hajas, Per Carlén and Ljubomir Vranjes.

-Denmark 1990s and early 2000s - The Iron Ladies
+Denmark 1990s and early 2000s – The Iron Ladies

 The 1990s Denmark team, nicknamed the iron ladies or De Jernhårde Ladies in Danish won three straight Olympics Gold medals in 1996, 2000 and 2004 and the 1997 World Championship.
 The team features some of the best handball players ever, including among others Anja Andersen, Lene Rantala and Camilla Andersen.
 The generation started with the hiring of Ulrik Wilbek as the head coach in 1991 and the silver medals at the 1993 World Championship.
 The team sparked a cultural change in Denmark, where women's handball were considered unserious and amateurish to being an important part of Danish culture.

-Croatia (1994-1996)
+Croatia (1994–1996, 2003–2010)

 Croatia's first golden generation in handball emerged in the 1990s following Croatia's independence from Yugoslavia in 1991, highlighted by their bronze medal at the 1994 European Championship and silver medal at the 1995 World Championship.
 Their crowning achievement was the gold medal at the 1996 Olympics in Atlanta.
 This period was defined by a core group of players, including many who had previously played for the Yugoslavian national team, and was cemented by coaches Zdravko Zovko and Velimir Kljaić and key players like Slavko Goluža, Zlatko Saračević, Patrik Ćavar, Alvaro Načinović and Goran Perkovac.